orangejuice/blog/data/activity/book-命运-2022/record.en.md

 date: 2024-01-06 06:02:26+08:00
 douban:
   rating: 8.9
-  subtitle: Cai Chongda / 2022 / Zhejiang Literature and Art Publishing House
+  subtitle: Cai Chongda / 2022 / Zhejiang Literature and Art Publishing House,
     Guangzhou Publishing House
 ---

-Via tw Clear Sky
+Via Twitter Clear Sky
-My eyes are almost swollen from crying (not really...
+My eyes are swollen from crying (not really...

-Although the narration of the first few chapters felt a bit obscure, or verbose, it didn't seem like a tone an old man of this age would have.
+Although the first few chapters feel overly mystical, or rather too florid, which doesn’t seem like the tone of an old man of his age.

-But in the last two chapters, when talking about raising children, receiving sudden news from a husband who had been missing for many years, the child growing up and a series of other events, I just couldn't hold back the tears.
+But the last two chapters about raising children, suddenly receiving a message from a husband who had been out of touch for many years, the grown-up children, and so on—sure enough, it was overwhelming.